 [Customer] “They said we need some automatic fire detection”

-[WFP] “Did they say what level of coverage and what standard is required for your risk?”
+[WFP] “Did your fire risk assessor say what level of coverage and what standard you require for your risk?”

-Every building is different and there is a lot of different fire alarm technologies on the market and if used correctly then it can really save you money on time and installation including potential disruption, so the less time the surveyor is concerning him or herself with the design type then the more time and effort can be used making sure that the right ‘system’ is used.
+Every building is different and there are a lot of different fire alarm technologies on the market.
+If used correctly they can really save you money on time and installation including potential disruptions.
+If your surveyor focusses on the design type then they might put less time and effort into choosing the right ‘system’.
 I know that this approach can save significant amounts of your money.

 - You have a need; what fire alarm do I need?

-- You normally aren’t really sure how much ‘Protection’ or ‘Detection’ is needed
+- You normally aren’t really sure how much ‘Protection’ or ‘Detection’ you need.

-- You don’t really want to spend the money on it as it isn’t core to the business and basically doesn’t earn money
+- You don’t really want to spend the money on it as it doesn’t earn money the business any money.

 - But you do want to make sure that they are compliant with the ‘Law’ in the event that the fire officer comes calling.

 - Get a competent fire risk assessor that you can trust* to carry out a fire risk assessment.
-If the fire risk assessor recommends you to fit a fire alarm and/or emergency lighting is fitted make sure that you ask for the standard that the fire alarm system is being installed to
+If the fire risk assessor recommends you to fit a fire alarm and/or emergency lighting system, make sure that you request the standard that you need to install the fire alarm system to.

-i.e. BS5839 Part 1 2013 (which is the design recommendations for commercial grade systems), but the more important detail is what type of system?
+i.e. BS5839 Part 1 2017 (which is the design recommendations for commercial-grade systems), but the more important detail is what type of system?
 Here are the Fire Alarm Levels/Types.

 (i) Type M – Manual system made up of call points (Break-glasses) and sounders

-(ii) Type L4 – As above with detector in the corridors (escape routes)
+(ii) Type L4 – As above with detectors in the corridors (escape routes)

-(iii) Type L3 – As above with detector in the rooms opening on to the corridor
+(iii) Type L3 – As above with detectors in the rooms opening on to the corridor

 (iv) Type L2 – As above with a separately listed area where you need detection